What is an Open Locker Network?

 - Parcel recipients select a pick-up locker as their delivery preference when shopping online.

-- The order is delivered directly to the locker by a courier agent or retail employee.
+- The order is delivered directly to the indoor or outdoor locker by a courier agent or retail employee.

 - The customer receives a delivery notification via email or SMS once their order is available for pick-up.

 - The customer opens their designated locker using a unique PIN or by scanning a QR code.